bjss-data-academy/getting-started-databricks/notebook.md

 ## Select a compute resource
 Click the blue _Go to Compute_ button.

 You'll see the selection screen for the various compute options we have.
+These are the cloud based computers that will run Databricks and our Notebook code.
+There are many options, each with different price-performance and specialisms.

 We're going to use Databricks in its lowest-power (and so lowest-cost) mode.